 Commonly asked questions about weight loss surgery

-Obesity is a body mass index (BMI) of 35 or more.
+Obesity is having a body mass index (BMI) of 35 or more.
 The disease of obesity interferes with basic physical functions, such as breathing or walking and also has social impact on your life.
-Long-term effects of the disease include shorter life expectancy, serious health consequences in the form of weight-related health problems (comorbid conditions) such as type 2 diabetes and heart disease, and a lower quality of life with fewer economic and social opportunities.
+The long-term effects of obesity include shorter life expectancy, serious health consequences in the form of weight-related health problems (comorbid conditions) such as type 2 diabetes and heart disease, and a lower quality of life with fewer economic and social opportunities.

-BMI is a measurement of your height and weight.
+BMI stands for body mass index.
+It is a measurement of your height and weight.
 BMI allows health care professionals and patients to better understand health issues associated with a specific weight classification (classifications such as obesity and morbid obesity).
 You can use a BMI calculator to easily determine your BMI.

 Bariatric surgery, also called weight loss surgery, refers to a minimally invasive procedure designed to help you lose weight and resolve your health issues.
 At Main Line Health we offer four different bariatric surgery procedures.